By Diane Spicer

 Hiking is much different than strolling through a park or walking your dog.

-Your feet will feel the difference right away, and that's why you need hiking footwear to provide:
+Your feet will feel the difference on a trail right away, and that's why you need hiking footwear to provide:

 If you are starting to hike on flat, well maintained trails, a pair of trail shoes is a perfect way to ease your feet into things.